Events

 Dr John Griffin, Lancaster University

-Each of our speakers will talk for 10 minutes on various aspects of inorganic crystal structure prediction as it relates to NMR.
-These will be followed by a 20 minute discussion.
-Topics covered will include Ab initio Random Structure Searching (AIRSS), crystalline/amorphous materials, battery materials and metal-organic frameworks (MOFs).
+Each of our speakers talked for 10 minutes on various aspects of inorganic crystal structure prediction as it relates to NMR.
+These were followed by a 20 minute discussion.
+Topics covered included Ab initio Random Structure Searching (AIRSS), crystalline/amorphous materials, battery materials and metal-organic frameworks (MOFs).

 Dispersion Corrections (June 2022)